tremor-rs/tremor-www/docs/guides/basics.md

 ### Deploying the flow

-We have already used pre-defined pipelines and connectors, and created instances of them.
-Flows are not much different, they have a definition and a instanciation phase.
-While the instanciating of pipelines and connectors is called `create`, for flows it is called `deploy` as it is the step where the theoretical configuration becomes acutal running code.
+We have already used pre-defined pipelines and connectors and created instances of them.
+Flows are not much different.
+They have a definition and an instantiation phase.
+While we call the instantiating of pipelines and connectors `create`, for flows, we use `deploy` as it is the step where the theoretical configuration becomes actual running code.

 ```troy
 # Our main flow